juliuskrah/antaeus/README.md

 > docker-compose up -d --scale antaeus=3
 ```

+The above starts three instances of the antaeus app

 ### App Structure
 The code given is structured as follows.
 Feel free however to modify the structure to fit your needs.
 ```